ashtrindade/ecomm/README.md

 ### Standardization of the service stacks

+All services are built with the same language (`Javascript`) and obey `eslint` rules.

 ### Service discovery solution

+Service discovery must be set to prevent server overload.
+Tools like `load balancer` are used to distribute requests between containers.

 ### Security aspects

+As an application that deal with sensitive data, cryptography must be used.
+Not only with customer info, but also with order history, which contain payments info as well.

+Network traffic must be managed with authentication, using tokens to prevent malicious and/or misuse access.

 ### Technologies for deploy and build

+Services like [Travis-CI](https://www.travis-ci.com/), [Jenkins](https://www.jenkins.io/) or something similar to [GitHub Actions](https://github.com/features/actions) can be used to provide a continuous integration and deployment enviroment.

 ### Handle fault tolerance in synchronous applications

+Tools like `cache` and `circuit breaker` must be used in synchronous applications to prevent overloads and to handle server side problems, such as inactivity, overloads and other events that might break the server.

 ### When to use asynchronous communication

+Asynchronous communication should be used within the order process.
+When a customer makes an order, the payment or other processes can take some time, so they should receive a response that the order is in process while the system does it's task.

 [⬆ Back to top](#ecomm)